Everyday Astronautis creating educational, inspirational and fun spaceflight content

 By supporting Everyday Astronaut, you're helping with the immense investment in time, money, and energy to continue this passion project.
 Tim said he'll stop Everyday Astronaut when he runs out of ideas, time or money.
 Well the ideas and time are abundant and you're helping add that third key to continuing!

-With each video taking anywhere from 10 to 80 hours to research, write, shoot, animate and edit, the investment is beyond that of a full time job.
+With each video taking anywhere from 10s to 100s of hours to research, write, shoot, animate and edit, the investment is beyond that of a full time job.
 The hope is that you find the resources useful and powerful in the era of misinformation and conspiracies.
 Together, we can educate everyone in a fun, informative and impactful way.

 They say enthusiasm is contagious, and we think by sharing our excitement with the world and providing resources for others to be excited, we can help make everyone understand the importance of space exploration.